 Comment from contributor D:

 Black Cherry is not abundant outside its commercial range.
 It accounts for only 0.3 percent (about 3 billion cubic feet) of the net volume of hardwood growing stock on commercial forest land in the eastern United States and only 0.2 percent (about 5 billion board feet) of the net volume of hardwood saw timber.
 Approximately one-half of the current growing stock is 11 inches in diameter or smaller.
 Chances of increased timber volume under present practices do not appear good, although the commercial range extends from southern New York to West Virginia, the better quality material is generally found in quantity only in Pennsylvania.
+The wood is of high qulity here because of the harsh winters.
 The continued high demand for the better grades for use in furniture, veneer, and plywood along with the small volume available seem to insure an increasingly short supply.
 It is not grown in plantations in any volume.
 Current lumber prices for Black Cherry rank the species comparable in value to hard maple; higher than ash, but lower than Yellow Birch.
 Cherry is most valuable in veneer log form, and prices up to $700 per thousand board feet are being paid for the best logs.